Mich-b/webappsecuritybook/011exam/001exam.md

 A good advice is clear and to the point.
 There is no predetermined best length.
 A visualization may say more than a thousand words, but may take up more or less space than these thousand words.
 However, I would expect a solid advice to count somewhere between 5 to 10 pages.

+## In which language do I have to create the document
+You may create the document in Dutch.
+If you have already started creating it in English, you can proceed as such.

 ## What does the defense look like
 On June 23, a +-20-minute interview will be planned with your team.
 This interview will be separate from the project review interview, which takes place on the same day.